-Some of the biggest names in contemporary flamenco will be returning to Velez-Malaga in August for the second summer of flamenco fusion – the Acompasao Festival.
+Some of the biggest names in contemporary flamenco will be returning to Velez-Malaga in August 2019 for the third summer of flamenco fusion – the Acompasao Festival.

 And not only are they playing outdoors under the stars, but they’re doing so in the dramatic setting of the open-air theatre on top of the Cerro de San Cristobal, next to the Ermita Virgen de los Remedios.